guilhermeUpToTask/TaskWiseFinancesFront/fixes_roadmap.md

 ## Need to create a warning button to pop up notification modal
 ## Need to create loading icon on button on warningAnnotation
 ## Need to disblade arrow buttons when a warningList just have one item
+## Need to implement cache to work offline